-CentreStack database (default name is 'user' for the database) contains two types of information.
+CentreStack database (named 'user' by default) contains two types of information.

 The first type of information is relatively static.
 For example, username, user email, user’s published shared files and folders etc. This type of information is relatively small.
 It can be estimated at 5000 bytes per user.
 So if you have 2000 users, it can be estimated at 10 MB.